 Tintern Abbey is the best preserved medieval abbey in Wales and its architecture spans 400 years from 1131-1536.
 The contrast between stone and exposed elements will take your breath away.
 But just wait until you get into the history: Tintern was the first Cistercian Abbey in Wales and only the second in the UK.

 One of the most famous survivors of the English Civil War, Corfe Castle is over 1000 years old.
 Down the centuries it’s been a Saxon stronghold, a Norman fortress, occasional royal palace and even a family home.

 During the 17th century English Civil War, Lady Mary Bankes’ defence of the castle made her a folk heroine.
 And it’s also said Corfe holds the secret of what really happened to King Edward who mysteriously (and violently) died here in 978.
 This one is a must-do for history keen kids on any UK family holiday.

 11/12 Barafundle Bay, Pembrokeshire

-This secluded beach in Wales sits in a small bay flanked by dunes and pine trees.
-Its award winning sands and excellent green credentials should make it busy in summer, but it’s only accessible by a half mile walk from the nearest car park and that tends to keep crowd levels low.
+This secluded beach in Wales is a great addition to your UK family holiday.
+It sits in a small bay flanked by dunes and pine trees and award winning sands and good green credentials should make it busy in summer.
+However, it’s only accessible by a half mile walk from the nearest car park so that tends to keep crowd levels low.

 12/12 Stag Rocks, Northumberland

 These rocks are home to Bamburgh Lighthouse, the most northerly in England.
-Climb up for great views of Farne and Holy Island then have a marvel at the Stag Rocks.
+On your next UK family holiday, climb up for great views of Farne and Holy Island then have a marvel at the Stag Rocks.
 The origin of the white stag is a mystery, but some claim it was painted by an Italian prisoner of war during WWII.
 Whatever the story, it’s a good spot to up your Instagram game.